jayventi/jdocs/mydoc_setup-github-key.md

     4. Type in a name for the Key Name.
     5. Copy and paste the Private Key Material; this is the content of the private key typically found in their default location, which can be accessed using the following command: cat ~/.ssh/id_rsa.
 The default name id_rsa may need to be replaced with the particular private key used with the desired GitHub account if it is different from the default.
     6. If the Private Key format is correct, the ADD button will become clickable.
     7. Click ADD.
-If successful, the fingerprint for the key should now appear with its title
+If successful, the fingerprint for the key should now appear with its title.